 When emergencies hit, we support partners on the ground with

 Medication and health services

 Emergency shelter and housing repairs

-Through our partners on the ground, we have supported a large-scale humanitarian response to the Beirut blast, providing shelter, food, water, sanitation, clothing, blankets and heaters to families in need.
+Through our partners on the ground, we are able to support humanitarian response, providing shelter, food, water, sanitation, clothing, blankets and heaters to families in need.
 We also support programs focusing on long-term needs, offering psychosocial support, health care, educational and social services, and protection to vulnerable refugees.

-Your donation will mean that we can continue our vital work so that families in vulnerable communities around the world can recover from emergencies, overcome the trauma of conflict and rebuild their lives.
+Your donation will mean that we can continue our vital work so that families across the Middle East can recover from emergencies, overcome the trauma of conflict and rebuild their lives.

 Where does my Donation go?

 Funds raised are used for emergency response activities in vulnerable communities around the world.
-If any funds remain after a crisis, they are kept in the Emergency Response Appeal fund so that we can respond to ongoing needs and future crises in the region.
+If any funds remain after a crisis, they are kept in the Middle East Regional Appeal fund so that we can respond to ongoing needs and future crises in the region.
 Funds may be used to help rebuild homes and communities, to re-establish livelihoods, and help communities prepare for future disasters.

 Caritas Australia is grateful for the support of the Australian Government through the Australian Humanitarian Partnership (AHP) for our work in the Middle East.